MBHB EU-U.S. And Swiss-U.S. Data Privacy Framework Principles

 Chicago, IL 60606

-MBHB’s compliance with this Policy regarding transfer/disclosure of personal data from the EU may be limited where such transfer/disclosure (i) is made pursuant to consent of the individual; (ii) is necessary in order to protect the vital interests of the individual or another person where the individual is physically or legally incapable of giving consent; (iii) involves data that has been made public by the individual; (vi) is necessary or legally required on important public interest grounds; (v) is necessary for the establishment, exercise or defense of legal claims, including compliance with a legal obligation to which the client or MBHB is subject; (vi) is necessary for the conclusion or performance of a contract concluded in the interest of the individual between MBHB or its client and a third party; (vii) is information used in a register that is open to consultation either by the public in general or by any person who can demonstrate a legitimate interest; or (viii) is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller or in a third party to whom the data are disclosed.
+MBHB’s compliance with this Policy regarding transfer/disclosure of personal data from the EU and Switzerland may be limited where such transfer/disclosure (i) is made pursuant to consent of the individual; (ii) is necessary in order to protect the vital interests of the individual or another person where the individual is physically or legally incapable of giving consent; (iii) involves data that has been made public by the individual; (vi) is necessary or legally required on important public interest grounds; (v) is necessary for the establishment, exercise or defense of legal claims, including compliance with a legal obligation to which the client or MBHB is subject; (vi) is necessary for the conclusion or performance of a contract concluded in the interest of the individual between MBHB or its client and a third party; (vii) is information used in a register that is open to consultation either by the public in general or by any person who can demonstrate a legitimate interest; or (viii) is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller or in a third party to whom the data are disclosed.